• Skip to primary navigation

 • Place in a preheated 315° oven for 3 ½ - 4 ½ hours until meat is fall apart tender.
 If it doesn't break away easily with a fork, cook for a longer time.
 Check halfway through cooking time to make certain there is enough liquid.
 It will begin to reduce, but don't let it go more than halfway below the shanks.

-• Remove shanks and remove twine from shanks.
+• Remove shanks and place on a plate or a large dish and remove twine from shanks.
 Then lightly tent with foil.

 • Remove rosemary and thyme